Azula

-Princess Azula (阿祖拉) is a fictional character and the secondary antagonist in Nickelodeon's animated television series Avatar: The Last Airbender, and is part of the Avatar: The Last Airbender world.
+Princess Azula (Chinese characters: 阿祖拉, pinyin: Ā Zǔ Lā, Hepburn: Azura) is a fictional character and the secondary antagonist in Nickelodeon's animated television series Avatar: The Last Airbender, and is part of the Avatar: The Last Airbender world.
 She was created by Michael Dante DiMartino and Bryan Konietzko, and voiced by Grey DeLisle.

 In the show, Azula is the crown princess of the Fire Nation and an extremely powerful firebending prodigy.
 Upon Fire Lord Ozai's orders, she begins a quest with her childhood friends Mai and Ty Lee to retrieve her banished brother Prince Zuko and his mentor, their uncle Iroh, while also attempting to capture Avatar Aang, considered the Fire Nation's greatest threat to victory in the war.
 Azula is known for being a skilled strategist and a cold, calculating manipulator.
 She views weakness as failure, emotion as poison.
 As her brother Zuko states, she "always lies."
 Throughout the original series and the sequel comics, she is shown to be capable of highly advanced firebending, producing hotter blue flames as well as lightning.